Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ###Choosing what to do

+The most important, and most neglected component of personal productivity is

 ###Focus on one thing

 I’ve known for years, that context switching was costly, and that the more goals I gave myself to complete in a day, the less likely it is that they will all be be meaningfully loaded up.
 But nevertheless, I resisted / failed to notice the obvious implication: that I should minimize the number of goals that I take on: focusing on only one thing.